A Kernelization-Based Approach to Nonparametric Binary Choice Models: Introduction

-A key theoretical contribution of this paper is a simple perspective of viewing RKHS balls as special sieve spaces.
-This approach makes our method robust to potential misspecification and allows for many RKHS-based methods to be seamlessly integrated into existing sieve estimation frameworks (e.g., \citealp{chen-07}).
-This contrasts with recent literature on RKHS-based methods in econometrics (e.g., \citealp{singh-22}; \citealp{singh-xu-gretton-24}), which typically assumes that the true nonparametric function belongs to a specific RKHS—a potentially restrictive assumption.\footnote{ E.g., assuming that the true function lies in the RKHS with a Gaussian kernel—one of the most widely used kernels in practice—requires the function to be infinitely differentiable, which may be overly restrictive. } In our theoretical framework, we impose standard smoothness conditions on $G$, as is common in the sieve literature, and appropriately choose an RKHS so that $G$ can be approximated by functions within RKHS balls.
-By explicitly accounting for the approximation error rate that arises when approximating a smooth function using elements from RKHS balls, our approach ensures robustness to misspecification when the true function does not belong to a prespecified RKHS.
+A key theoretical contribution of this paper is a simple perspective of viewing RKHS balls as special sieve spaces—an idea that can be applied in many nonparametric problems beyond BCMs, and allows for RKHS-based methods to be seamlessly integrated into existing sieve estimation frameworks (e.g., \citealp{chen-07}).
+It is especially helpful when there are multiple covariates and classical sieves are practically challenging.
+Furthermore, our approach is more robust to misspecification compared to recent literature on RKHS-based methods in econometrics (e.g., \citealp{singh-22}; \citealp{singh-xu-gretton-24}), which typically assumes that the true nonparametric function belongs to a specific RKHS—an assumption that can be restrictive or misspecified.\footnote{ E.g., assuming that the true function lies in the RKHS with a Gaussian kernel—one of the most widely used kernels in practice—requires the function to be infinitely differentiable, which may be overly restrictive. } In our theoretical framework, we impose standard smoothness conditions on the differentiability and boundedness of $G$, as is common in the nonparametric literature, and appropriately choose an RKHS so that $G$ can be approximated by functions within RKHS balls.
+By explicitly accounting for the approximation error rate that arises when approximating a smooth function using elements from RKHS balls, our approach ensures robustness to misspecification when the true function does not belong to a prespecified RKHS.\footnote{ Our theoretical analysis builds on approximation results for RKHSs (e.g., \citealp{steinwart-01, micchelli-xu-zhang-06}) and on bounds for approximation error and entropy numbers of Gaussian RKHS balls (e.g., \citealp{smale-zhou-03, kuhn-11}). }

 Our proposed method is not only computationally effective but also theoretically sound.
 We show the consistency of the proposed \emph{kernelized non-parametric} (KNP) estimator for both the systematic component and the distribution function of the random component.
 The KNP estimation procedure provides a natural plug-in estimator for the conditional choice probability (CCP) function, for which we establish the convergence rate.